jacobaustin123/Coral/README.md

 Furthermore, there is currently no support for non-float literals.
 That needs to be implemented along with the var : type tags.
 I have already added INT, FLOAT, STRING, and BOOL to the lexer, and these will simply need to be added to the parser in the expr method.
 I'm going to wait a few days before adding them, but it should be a simple matter of creating a Var type which can take one of those 4 types, or creating a general type which has a field to specify its type.
 We can talk about the best way to approach this.

 I have also not exhaustively tested the parser for validity.
 The indentation system in particular may have issues I have not discovered so far.
 The tester should try and come up with a systematic way of testig these things.
 Otherwise, everything looks good.

+### What currently works?

+Right now, I have patched together an interpreter written in OCaml, which can handle variable assignment, if/else statements, while loops, and functions.
+Basically every statement returns a value, so you may see some weird results, but in those respects it should work exactly like Python.
+You have to use tabs, since I haven't thought about the logic for doing tabs/whitespace.
+There are no classes, no lists, and no types besides floats.

 ## Structure